arrowtide/dok/DOCUMENTATION.md

 4) **Add a new release**

 	Add a new release in the control panel by going to the **Releases** collection.
 Add a new entry and fill in all of your details.
-If you're creating an entirely new project, you can type into the `Project` select field to add a new name.

 ## Redirecting